Chapter 1:

 Perhaps it was the chiseled hunk, his sea-blue eyes that were all too familiar.
 He stood behind the porcelain beauty with flowing hair, fiery like Kimberlain’s own.
 The girl stared.
 Stared, but didn’t know what to say.
 A chatty monkey turned mute.

-“Mister and Missus Gott.
-Nice to see you today.”
-Her smile was smaller than usual, then larger than her face.
+“Mr and Mrs. Gott, nice to see you today.”
+Her smile was smaller than usual, then stretched ear to ear.
 “It seems you’re trapped again, kidnapped by the dragon!
 But where is he?
 Wait… Peter, are those scales?!
 It couldn’t be!”

 With dramatic flourish, the small blade was unsheathed from her buckle.
 She leapt from the newel, slashed midair, and landed perfectly on the floor.
 Victorious, yet ‘grieving.’